A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Computational Experiments

-For our experiments, we consider the following classical datasets on which the most recent exact methods for the MNL-based competitive facility location problem have been benchmarked \citep{Freire_2016, Ljubic_2018, Mai_2020}.
-A more detailed description is provided by \cite{Freire_2016}. \begin{itemize} \item HM14: This dataset has been proposed by \citet{Haase_2014}.
-To produce these problems, the location of the facilities as well as the customers have been uniformly generated on the set $[0,30]\times[0,30]$.
-This dataset includes instances with $|D|\in\{25,50,100\}$ available locations and $|N|\in\{50,100,200,400\}$ customers. \item NYC: This problem comes from a large-scale park-and-ride location problem in New York City.
-It includes $|D|=59$ available locations and $|N|=82,341$ customers and is generally considered to produce the most challenging instances of the competitive facility location literature. \end{itemize}
+The experiments of this section are carried out on two datasets on which the most recent methods for the CBCFLP under the MNL model have been benchmarked \citep{dam2022submodularity, Freire_2016, Ljubic_2018, Mai_2020}: \begin{itemize} \item HM14: This dataset has been proposed by \citet{Haase_2014}.
+To produce these problems, the location of the facilities and the customers have been uniformly generated on the square $[0,30]\times[0,30]$.
+This dataset includes instances with $|D|\in\{25,50,100\}$ available locations and $|N|\in\{50,100,200,400,800\}$ customers.
+In our experiments, we only consider the largest set of customers $|N|=800$. \item NYC: This dataset is based on a real-life park-and-ride location problem in New York City.
+It includes $|D|=59$ available locations and $|N|=\text{82,341}$ customers with weights ranging from 1 to 19.
+These are generally regarded as the most challenging MNL instances in the literature \citep{dam2022submodularity, Mai_2020}. \citet{holguin2012new} provide a more detailed presentation of the NYC instances. \end{itemize}